 While it certainly did seem advanced for its time, the software was nothing spectacular as the chip embedded in the device was not the top-of-the-line chipset during that time.
 However, the chipset can adequately run the device without issues.

 Today, PlayStation understands precisely what gamers want.
 But that hasn’t always been the case, especially not in the case of Xperia Play.

 The Android-powered phone had two analog touchpads and its own PlayStation shop for games with a flip-out gamepad.

-Although the launch lineup had some decent game deals, there was an attempt to satisfy everyone – the PlayStation store was available on various phones.
-That meant the games had to be designed so everyone could play.
+Although the launch lineup had some decent game deals as an attempt to satisfy everyone – the PlayStation store was available on various phones.
+That meant the games had to be designed specifically for the phone so everyone could play.

 Many games were not designed for the killer feature of the Xperia Play: the well-appointed slide-out controller.
 So most of the games you could play on the phone were very short and simple, not like the popular games around.

 With Android’s gaining popularity that time, it was a tough time for Sony to market the phone and compete with Android, which we will delve into in detail in the next section.

 Because there were not a lot of available games from the PSP game library that could run on Android, the games that came pre-installed with the phone were actually links to third-party websites such as Gameloft and Google Play.

 Although the game library is not as cohesive as one would expect, the phone still offers a “library” where you can browse and download games.

 The 10 PlayStation games (with a few being exclusives to Xperia Play users) that came with the phone was a great addition.